brianglass/anastasis/files/weekday_vespers7.md

 **Cross-Theotokion.
 Same melody.**

-Â‘The judges of Israel condemned you to a judgement that carried death with it, my Son, standing you, Saviour, who judge the dead and the living, before a tribunal as one to be judged; and they set you before Pilate and condemned you trial.
+‘The judges of Israel condemned you to a judgement that carried death with it, my Son, standing you, Saviour, who judge the dead and the living, before a tribunal as one to be judged; and they set you before Pilate and condemned you trial.
 Ah, the lawless ones!
 And as I see it, I am wounded and condemned with you, O Lord.
-Therefore I judge that to die is better than to liveÂ’ cried the Mother of God with groans, O only Merciful.
+Therefore I judge that to die is better than to live’ cried the Mother of God with groans, O only Merciful.

 ****